 Justice Stinson accepted the defendants' submissions that the fact that the ultimate business decisions may have been made by the plaintiff's Toronto-based holding company (which indirectly owned the mine through separate, and often foreign, subsidiaries) and the fact that damages to its bottom line were sustained there do not serve as reliable indicators of a real and substantial connection.
 The SRK's engineering work was performed in either Colorado or Costa Rica and not in Ontario.
-Their reports were submitted and relied upon by Central Sun's technical experts in British Columbia rather than at the head
+Their reports were submitted and relied upon by Central Sun's technical experts in British Columbia rather than at the head office in Toronto.
+All of the physical damage and related losses occurred in Costa Rica.

-"I agree with the submission of the defendants that if all that is required to create a "tort committed in Ontario" is that an Ontario based company suffer damages, then Ontario courts would have jurisdiction over torts committed all over the world as long as even a small percentage of damages were suffered here, regardless of where the tort actually occurred." (para.
-53)
+Citing Van Breda, Justice Stinson noted that the jurisdiction in which damages have been sustained does not serve as a reliable indicator of a real and substantial connection.
+He agreed with the defendants' submission that "if all that is required to create a 'tort committed in Ontario' is that an Ontario-based company suffer damages, then Ontario courts would have jurisdiction over torts committed all over the world as long as even a small percentage of the damages suffered were suffered here, regardless of where the tort actually occurred" (at para.
+53).